redhat-et/time-to-merge-tool/README.md

 This repository contains the TTM GitHub Action needed to train a custom model for individual projects and provide predictions in the form of PR comments.
 This model can be trained on any repository and can be used to predict the time to merge of new pull requests.
 To learn more about this approach, please see [here](https://github.com/aicoe-aiops/ocp-ci-analysis/tree/master/notebooks/time-to-merge-prediction).

+*NOTE: Currently the GitHub action is set up in a way to succeed and comment time to merge estimates on pull requests only when pull requests are opened from a feature branch of the same repository.*

 To use the Github Action for your own repository and train a model, follow these steps:

 ### Pre-requisites: